kiranma72/abdm-docs/content/2-sharing-health-records/save-phr-address/scanning-phraddr-qr.md

 - Patient must have a PHR app or PHR card and have a valid PHR address
 - Hospital must have a scanner available at the registration counter
 - Hospital operator scans the QR code on patient PHR card or from PHR mobile App.
-- If scanned from within the PHR app, the app will call the share-profile API on the HIE-CM
+- If scanned within the PHR app, the app will call the share-profile API on the HIE-CM
 - The HIE-CM will verify this is a registered healthcare provider and call the share-profile api on the end of the HRP that is linked to this HIP
 - The HRP software can create a screen to display all the scanned profiles and allow the operator to select them for fast registration
 - Then the detials like ABHA ID, PHR address,name,gender,sateId,districtId,dob,address will be shared with health facility